viaminds/cordova-plugin-stepcounter/README.md

 It should be interesting to merge this plugin with an ios compatible plugin such as [leecrossley/cordova-plugin-pedometer](https://github.com/leecrossley/cordova-plugin-pedometer).
 We should look into changing the interface of this plugin for v0.1.0 release to match that of [leecrossley/cordova-plugin-pedometer](https://github.com/leecrossley/cordova-plugin-pedometer) as closely as possible so as to be able to work towards this in the future.
+We should review the storage way in StepCounterService to use SQLite rather than SharedPreferences, so the custom queries will be possible